-You earn 2 miles per dollar spent at restaurants worldwide, 2 miles per dollar spent on Delta purchases, and one mile per dollar spent on everything else.
+You earn 2 miles per dollar spent at restaurants worldwide, 2 miles per dollar spent on Delta purchases, and one mile per dollar on all other eligible purchases.

 This may not be the most lucrative card in terms of benefits and welcome bonus, but it’s got a low minimum spend and may be worth picking up for some extra SkyMiles if you have a use for them.

 Ben has written many times about the benefits of using this card in conjunction with the Chase Sapphire Preferred or Chase Sapphire Reserve card, which can be a simple but effective strategy for acquiring points.

 Of course, this card, as well as the Chase Sapphire Reserve and Chase Sapphire Preferred, are subject to the 5/24 rule, meaning if you’ve opened 5 or more new card accounts in the past 24 months from any bank you likely won’t be approved.

-Here’s another no-annual-fee card that gives you 20,000 Capital One miles after $1,000 in purchases during the first 3 months of account opening.
+Here’s another no-annual-fee card that gives you 20,000 Capital One miles after $500 in purchases during the first 3 months of account opening.
+(Rates & Fees)